dariamanea/security-final/README.md

       >example user
         >certificate
         >mailbox
-        >hashedPassword
 ```

 V. TESTING
 ```
-Functionality testing was conducted to ensure a user can send and receive messages.
+Functionality testing was conducted to ensure a user can send an encrypted and signed message.
+We also tested receive messages.
 There was also testing to make sure that a user password could not be read by others.

 ```

-# Below is not part of submission

-Run the following commands in the same folder as server:
+# Note on server certificate and keys

+We created the private key, public key and certificate for the server like this:

 ```
 $ openssl ecparam -genkey -name prime256v1 -noout -out server-private-key.pem